 Who Caused The Mysterious Leak At The International Space Station?

 Russian officials are saying that a tiny leak at the International Space Station was likely caused by a human hand.
-Now, they're trying to figure out who did it, why they did it, and whether it happened in space or on the ground.
+Now, they're trying to figure out who did it, why they did it and whether it happened in space or on the ground.

 The crew identified the source of the leak as a 2-millimeter hole in the upper section of a Soyuz MS-09 spacecraft, which is docked in the Russian section of the space station.